TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-25-how-to-deprecate-php-package-without-leaving-anyone-behind.md

 This is the most obvious way to let people know on Github.

-If this process is too difficult for you, you can only [add a "deprecated" note to README title](https://github.com/DeprecatedPackages/ControllerAutowire#controller-autowire---deprecated-in-core-of-symfony-33) as well.
+If this process is too difficult for you, you can [add a "deprecated" note to README title](https://github.com/DeprecatedPackages/ControllerAutowire#controller-autowire---deprecated-in-core-of-symfony-33) as well.

 ### The League of Deprecated Packages